elomarns/auto-encoding-for-ruby/README.markdown

 ## Licensing

 You're free to do whatever you want with this plugin.
+How about this as a license?